 After much delay, here is my conversation with Chris Aguilar-Garcia and Natalie Clifford, two presenters from this May’s interdisciplinary Prince conference at the University of Salford.
 Both Chris and Nat identify as queer, and both have interesting things to say about Prince’s legacy of “revolutionary queerness” and the space he created for less conventional expressions of gender and sexuality in the mainstream.
 If you liked the last episode with Snax, chances are you’ll like this one.

 This is the part where I would normally say we’re switching gears and moving away from the Salford conference, but as it happens, we already have another interview with a presenter in store.
 So basically, I’ll keep doing these as long as people want to talk to me.
-If you still want to listen to me–and, more importantly, my eloquent guests–feel free to subscribe on your podcast service of choice (iTunes, Stitcher, or Google Play), or listen on Mixcloud.
+If you still want to listen to me–and, more importantly, my eloquent guests–feel free to subscribe on your podcast service of choice.
 And if you really like us, take that aforementioned podcast app and shoot us a rating or review; it will make us more “discoverable” and broaden the listening base.
 In the meantime, thanks as always for listening!

 01:07:35 “Controversy” (from Controversy)